I was 9 years old the first time I saw the future before it happened.

-After dinner, dad accepted Jim’s offer for a ride to our boat in his dinghy.
-I sat at the bow of the eight-foot skiff and dangled my hand over the side, letting my fingers comb the frothy waves created by the dinghy’s forward motion.
+We were finishing dinner when Jim Nelson, my father’s Coast Guard buddy, happened by and offered us a ride back to our boat in his dinghy.
+I sat at the bow of Jim’s eight-foot skiff and dangled my hand over the side, letting my fingers comb the frothy waves created by the dinghy’s forward motion.
 My father sat in the center to keep the weight balanced, and Jim practically yelled over the loud outboard engine as he drove it.
-He described the damage from the Santa Ana winds that had blown through the island the previous week.
-Huge waves, some over 20 feet flooded storefronts.
-Several boats smashed into the shore when their mooring lines ripped from the ocean floor in St. Catherine’s, the harbor in which we were moored.
+He described the damage from the Santa Anna winds that had blown through the island the previous week.
+Huge waves, some over 20 feet had flooded Avalon storefronts.
+Several boats smashed into the shore when their mooring lines ripped from the ocean floor in St. Catherine’s, the inlet in which we were moored.

 And that’s when my reality shifted.
 My awareness of where I was became distant, background to another.
-On some level I knew I was still on the skiff rounding the breakwater to the open sea on the way to our boat.
+On some level, I knew I was still on Jim’s skiff rounding the breakwater to the open sea on the way to our boat.
 But that’s not what I saw…

-I wake on our boat in the middle of the night and lift my head to see the deep red light of the digital clock turn from 3:30 to 3:31.
-I glance over at my father sleeping next to me on the pull out bed in the main cabin.
-He’s turned away, snoring loudly.
-I slide the small curtain aside to glance out the window, and instead of the expected blackness I see a white sailboat six feet from our starboard side.
-It takes me a second to get that we’re about to crash into each other, suddenly aware that during the night our mooring line must have broken and we are free floating.
-Deck lights lit and mast lights on, every detail of the sailboat registers in my head–white, with light blue trim around the portholes and polished teak decks; identification numbers on the bow: K6749.
+I’m startled awake in the dark by the sudden pitch of our boat.
+I lift my head to see the deep red light of the digital clock mounted on the polished wood dashboard of the helm turn from 3:30 to 3:31.
+It must be later tonight I figure as I glance over at my father sleeping next to me on the big pullout bed in the main cabin.
+I’d have been relegated to the small bunk in the dank cabin below if my mother and sister had arrived.
+Dad’s turned away from me, on his side, snoring loudly.
+I sit up and slide the small curtain aside to glance out the window.
+Instead of the expected dark sea swells tossing our boat about, I see a sleek white sailboat a bit larger than our 30′ cruiser a couple of yards off our starboard side.
+It’s rocking so heavily with the swells its huge mast comes within feet of hitting our flying bridge.
+It takes me a second to realize that we’re about to smash into that sailboat, as somehow I’m suddenly aware that during the night our mooring line broke and we are free floating.
+Their deck lights lit and mast lights on, every detail of the sailboat registers in my head—white, with light blue trim around the portholes and polished teak decks; identification numbers on the bow: K6749.

-Then I was back in the dinghy, my finger’s freezing in the water.
-I snatched my hand out of the sea, tucked both hands between my legs and sat rigid as Jim pulled his dingy up to the stern of our boat.
-My father bid him goodbye with thanks as we boarded our vessel.
-Before dad crossed the deck to the cabin I started ranting.
+Then I was back in the dinghy, my fingers freezing in the water.
+I snatched my hand out of the sea, tucked both hands between my legs and sat rigid as Jim pulled his dinghy up to the stern of our boat.
+What was that? echoed in my head.
+Not a dream.
+I knew I’d been awake the whole ride.
+I’d seen real time unfolding, just in the background.
+What did I just see then?
+But as my father bid Jim goodnight with thanks and we boarded our vessel I knew.
+And before Dad crossed the deck to the main cabin I started ranting.

 “What are you talking about?”
 He stopped and turned to face me.